bids-standard/bids-website/docs/blog/posts/2020-03-30-steering-group-minutes.md

 -   Less than 1page, high level, 1 sentence for an issue (as needed)
 -   Update covers action of the last month: achievements, struggles, next month outlook, and blocking items.
-  -The blocking items may be most important for Steering Group to be aware of.
+    -   The blocking items may be most important for Steering Group to be aware of.
-  -Link to the issues on GitHub
+    -   Link to the issues on GitHub
--   This update will provide strong historical perspective -Keep in mind the purpose of the update: The Steering Group wants to capture the work performed to maintain BIDS and what are the hard parts/blockers of the project.
+-   This update will provide strong historical perspective
+    -   Keep in mind the purpose of the update: The Steering Group wants to capture the work performed to maintain BIDS and what are the hard parts/blockers of the project.

 -   Addressing issues related to lowering the barriers to contribute to BIDS.